-The City of Eindhoven is one of the five largest cities in The Netherlands with 230,000 inhabitants, while Eindhoven region has more than 750,000 inhabitants.
+The City of Eindhoven is one of the five largest cities in The Netherlands with 230,000 inhabitants, while the Eindhoven region has more than 750,000 inhabitants.
 The city is one of the three economic engines of The Netherlands, delivering 14% of the national GDP.
-With its Brainport 2020 Strategy, developed jointly by knowledge, business and public partners within the city and region, Eindhoven has determined its strategic objectives for city and region for the coming decade.
+Eindhoven is the central, urbanised hub within the Brainport high-tech region in the south-east of the Netherlands, known as a centre of innovation, ICT, knowledge and design.